Patagonia & Chilean Fjords with Peru & Machu Picchu

 Day 4 - Ushuaia (Embarkation)

 Embark on your 4-night cruise aboard the Stella Australis.
 The voyage will take you through channels, bays, fjords, and past massive glaciers, snowcapped mountains, and unexplored areas of incomparable beauty.
+During the night, traverse the Beagle Channel to cross from Argentina into Chilean waters.
 (B, D)

 Day 5 - Cruising: Cape Horn & Wulaia Bay